sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

    5 │        2         2        -2       10.0  missing       -100.0
 ```

-To compute the mean of each row for the float variables, we simply call,
+To compute the mean of each row for the float columns, we simply call,

 ```jldoctest
 julia> byrow(ds, mean, r"_float")